 Toronto Metropolitan (formerly Ryerson) University is not obligated to include your content in this project or preserve it in perpetuity.

 Submit content to the COVID-19 Archives

 What can I submit?

-We are looking for anything that Ryerson community members have created that relates to their experience during the COVID-19 lockdown.
+We are looking for anything that University community members have created that relates to their experience during the COVID-19 lockdown.
 This can include photographs, videos, screenshots, digital or handmade artwork, social media posts, community notices, official documents, journal entries, poems, fiction or other writings – whatever captures your experience.